Trust Attorney Fort Collins, CO

 Our team has successfully handled many types of cases dealing with estate planning and business law.
 Attorney W.B.
 Moore has been practicing law since 1982, and has many years of experience assisting clients on a number of issues.
 From determining the best ways you can avoid probate to helping you resolve business litigation matters, he has the specialized skills and proven experience to assist you no matter what dilemma you are facing.

 The Importance of Having a Valid Will

 By having a valid will you can avoid having the disbursal of your assets decided by the laws of intestacy.
 When a decedent dies without a will the laws of intestacy apply to determine which heirs will receive which portions of the decedent’s assets.
 If you die without a valid will you will be subject to these arbitrary statutes that can deviate from your wishes.
 A valid will can inform the probate court of how you wanted your assets distributed after your death.

-A will also needs to be valid.
-In some jurisdictions holographic wills, or handwritten wills, are not valid and you should not create a holographic will.
-In other states holographic wills are acceptable as valid wills.
-You need to consult with a trusted estates lawyer who can help you determine the best course of action to take so you can achieve your estate planning goals.
+A will also need to be valid.
+In some jurisdictions, holographic wills, or handwritten wills, are not valid and you should not create a holographic will.
+In other states, holographic wills are accepted as valid wills.
+You need to consult with a trusted estate lawyer who can help you determine the best course of action to take so you can achieve your estate planning goals.

 “I was glad I found Bill as my business attorney.
 He has more than 30 years of experience in business laws.
 Most importantly, he is dedicated and honest in his service.
 You cannot find many business attorneys like Bill.
 By the way, he is a big guy with a big heart.”